 Moscow metro began its history from May 15, 1935, when it was opened for public use, although test trips were carried out from the beginning of the first train in October 1934 the first station built on a large scale.

 The first line was only 11.6 km long, connecting 13 stations, among which there were 12 trains for 4 cars.
 From Sokolniki to Okhotny station was a line, which then branched into two: Park of Culture and Smolenskaya

 Beginnings of the Moscow metro

-Initially, Moscow metro was named LM Kaganovich, who in 1931 presented a report in the Plenary of the Central Committee of the CPSU on the need to enter the subway.
-That’s when the decision to build was made.
-But since 1955 it was renamed, being so far called the Moscow Metro.
+Initially, Moscow metro was named LM Kaganovich, who in 1931 presented a report in the Plenary of the Central Committee of the CPSU on the need to build the subway.
+But since 1955 it was renamed, and until now is Moscow metro.

 During the Second World War the subway was used as a shelter for bombs.
-But as soon as the incursions of German aviation ceased; the subway began not only to restore, but to continue.
+But as soon as the incursions of German aviation ceased; the subway began not only to restore but to continue building.
 New metro lines were carried out even during the war years; since there are commemorative plaques in 7 stations.

 What to see in the Moscow metro today

 The Moscow metro is not only a convenient and accessible component of the transport system; but also an architectural monument.
-Many stations are assigned with a rich finish, so here you can see examples of architecture and art belonging to the era of socialist realism.
+Many stations are assigned with rich decoration, so there you can see examples of architecture and art belonging to the era of socialist realism.
 44 stations are among the objects of cultural heritage.
-In May 2010, the 75th anniversary of the metro stations opened commemorative plaques with the names of the architects and opening date.

 Development of the Moscow metro for years